ibm-cloud-docs/vmwaresolutions/vcenter/vcenter_chg_impact.md

 Review the following restrictions:

-* Do not change the name of the management datastore from its default value, which is **vsanDatastore** for VMware vSAN instances and **management-share** for NFS instances.
+* Do not change the name of the management datastore from its default value, which is **vsanDatastore** for VMware vSAN™ instances and **management-share** for NFS instances.
+* Do not change the names and do not delete any of the management subnets that are created for the vCenter Server instances.
 * Do not change the name of the network uplinks that are created during provisioning.
-* Do not change the ESXi server names and the IP addresses because they are registered for Windows® DNS resolution.
+* Do not change the VMware ESXi™ server names and the IP addresses because they are registered for Windows® DNS resolution.
 Changes might result in failure during deployment or failure of vCenter Server functions.

 ## VMware resources for vCenter Server instances (V1.8 and earlier)
 {: #vcenter_chg_impact-vmware-resources-for-inst-v1.8-and-earlier}